After too much wine at dinner last February just before Valentine’s Day, Magellan said to Ginger, “I’ll drive your stuff to Saskatoon.”

 Darkness fell near Blue River, a wilderness area renowned for its deep powder.
 A skiff of snow dusted the road.
 Traffic was light.
 But in front of us a small car was inching slowly.
 We soon discovered why.
 It was the trailing car for a small U-Haul truck driven in convoy by a nervous couple.
 We had no choice but to hang back.
 Even in daylight, there are few opportunities where it’s safe to pass on this mountain highway.
 Besides, we had limited power for passing.
 And our truck’s lights were not exactly illuminating; we might not see a deer leaping onto the road.

 We had agreed that Valemont, six-hundred and seventy-five kilometres from Vancouver, would be our target destination the first night.
 Rose Cottage looked like a good place to stay but I wondered about parking.
-“Give me your phone number and I’ll go out and measure my driveway and call you back,” said Dee, the owner.
+“Give me your phone number and I’ll measure my driveway and call you back,” said Dee, the owner of Rose Cottage.
 “It’s forty-two feet, not long enough,” she said minutes later.
 “But I tell you what.
 If you make it this far and decide to stay here, there’s a place where semis park down by the Tempo.
-You could call me and I’d come pick you up there.”
+You could park there and I’d come pick you up.”
 What hospitality!

 Dee proved to be a great host—we returned to Rose Cottage this year—but I worried how our feeble tires would get rolling the next morning in the skating rink of ice that was the Tempo parking lot.